 The Master's (both of them) presence in the story is unfortunately rather pointless for the time being - take them out and nothing really changes in terms of the story progressing.
 Nice speeches are nice, but I'd rather something actually happen regarding them.

 The portrayal of Cyber-Bill is clever and works well enough.
-In fact the overall story is good enough - especially with the way with (probably) wraps up Nardole's story.
+In fact the overall story is good enough - especially with the way it (probably) wraps up Nardole's story.

 Bill's story is wrapped up... less well.
 And this is where it falls apart.